 - Successful campaigns (and why they were successful)

 - Unsuccessful campaigns (and why they were unsuccessful)

 - ROI numbers (return of investment)

-Digital marketing is still a relatively new concept to many small to medium size businesses, hence why looking for and hiring a digital marketing expert can be intimidating.
-Hopefully, we helped you understand the role a little better, and what types of questions you need to ask to help distinguish between someone that truly has the knowledge and experience to grow your business and someone that is only looking to up-sell their expertise and squeeze a few more dollars out of your business.
+Digital marketing is still a relatively new concept to many small to medium-size businesses, hence why looking for and hiring a digital marketing expert can be intimidating.
+Hopefully, we helped you understand the role a little better and what types of questions you need to ask – to help distinguish between someone that truly has the knowledge and experience to grow your business with digital marketing and someone that is only looking to up-sell their expertise and squeeze a few extra dollars out of your business.

 Related: Making Big Marketing Bets